Thank you for visiting our department website.

 As you know, the situation with the coronavirus (COVID-19) is evolving rapidly across the United States.
-Please see coronavirus.ucsd.edu for the most up-to-date campus information on courses and policies affecting our university.
+Please see returntolearn.ucsd.edu for the most up-to-date campus information on courses and policies affecting our university.

-All Sociology Department faculty, lecturers, graduate students, and staff are now working remotely, and all Spring and Summer 2020 Sociology courses will be offered online.
+Most Sociology Department faculty, lecturers, graduate students, and staff are working remotely, and the majority of Sociology courses will be offered online.

 While our physical facilities are closed, we do hope that you will reach out to us online with any questions or concerns you may have.